Improved Text Classification via Contrastive Adversarial Training: Experiment

 \subsection{Sample Efficiency}

 Next, we demonstrate that \systemname\ has better sample efficiency compared to standard fine-tuning.
 We design the experiment on the three intent classification datasets.
 Specifically, we use about half of the training data (per intent) from each dataset to fine-tune \RoBERTaL with \systemname.
+The training examples are randomly sampled from the full training data.

-As Table \ref{tab:exp-intent-efficiency} shows, with the usage of only half of the training data, our method achieves nearly the same results, compared to standard fine-tuning using all the training data.
+As Table~\ref{tab:exp-intent-efficiency} shows, with the usage of only half of the training data, our method achieves nearly the same results, compared to standard fine-tuning using all the training data.
 This result confirms the sample efficiency of our proposed \systemname, and also indicates the advantage of our approach in the challenging low-resource scenarios.